tml/cadmus/Chapter-1/Part IV: Arithmetic.md

 Physics Question – Write a program to work out what the power(W) of a device is if the voltage is 10V and the current is 6A, and then print the result.
 Hint: Power = Current * Voltage

-#### Exercise 5
-Physics Question – Turn the last exercise into a method that accepts parameters for current and voltage, then returns power in watts.
-Then write a program that uses the power method to calculate the energy transferred in kWh, when the current is 5A, the voltage is 14V over the space of 2 hours and print the result.
-Hint: Energy transferred (kWh) = Power (kW) × Time (h)

 #### Exercise 6
 Physics Question – Write a program to work out the kinetic energy of an object of mass 500kg that has a velocity of 12 m/s, and print the result
 Hint: Kinetic Energy = 0.5 * Mass * (Velocity)^2